IonicaIuliaLoredana/Terraform-Packer-Azure/README.md

 # Azure Linux Image for ASP.NET Core App with Terraform, GitHub Actions and Packer

 The project is structured in two main parts:
- 1) the provisioning of the VM in Azure Cloud using Terraform
+ A) the provisioning of the VM in Azure Cloud using Terraform
- 2) establishing the GitHub Actions workflow
+ B) establishing the GitHub Actions workflow

- 1) Provisioning with Terraform
+ A) Provisioning with Terraform

  - After logging in into Azure Cloud on my local machine and installing Terraform plugin-in in Visual Studio Code, I initialized the Terraform deployment.
  This downloads the Azure provider required to manage your Azure resources.